rstudio/revealjs/README.md

 document and place the rendered `HTML` file in the same directory as the source file, with the same name.

-Note: Unlike the the other slideshow outputs, the slideshow viewer popup from RStudio will be blank, to view the slide show click the `open in browser` button, and the slide show will render in your default web browser.

 ### R Console

 The `Knit` button is actually calling the `rmarkdown::render()`